Is Fuller House Ending With Season 4?

 "I don't know why or how that rumor got started," Cameron Bure told us, noting they've never known about renewals until after the season premiered.
 "I think it was a slow news day and someone wanted to make more of it than it is," she said.
 Fuller House was just nominated for its first Emmy, and Cameron Bure said she thinks everyone is going to love the upcoming fourth season.

 "I have no doubt that we're going to be back for season five," she said.
 Be sure to watch E!
-News at 7 and 11 p.m. for more with the Fuller House star.
+News at 7 p.m. for more with the Fuller House star.

 Mike Yarish / Netflix